bosconian-dynamics/eslint-plugin-hackmud/README.md

 ## Usage

-To activate `eslint-plugin-hackmud2`, create a `.eslintrc.json` configuration file in the directories containing the script sources which you'd like to lint.
-Alternately, if all of your scripts are in the standard `hackmud/{username}/scripts` location, you can place a single configuration file in `hackmud`, which will apply the configuration for all subdirectories.
+To activate `eslint-plugin-hackmud2`, create a `.eslintrc.json` configuration file in the root work directories containing the script sources which you'd like to lint (or configure your linter/editor's linter plugin to use the configuration file in the location of your choice).

 Add `hackmud2` to the plugins section of your `.eslintrc.json` configuration file, and `"plugin:hackmud2/recommended"` as the base configuration: